4 Wound Healing Stages

 Stage 1: Hemostasis – Stopping the Bleed

-Your body’s first priority is to stop the bleeding.
+Your body’s priority is to stop the bleeding.
 This is done through a process called hemostasis.
 First, the blood vessels near the wound contract to slow the blood flow.
 Then, platelets rush to the scene of the injury.
 They stick together to form a clot.
 This clot acts like a plug, sealing the wound so no foreign particles can enter.
+The clot later hardens and forms the foundation of the scab.

 During this stage, you might notice the wound bleeding for a few minutes.
 This is normal as your body is still forming the clot.
 With the bleeding halted, the wound looks red or swollen.
 You may also see some clear fluid leaking out.
 This is nothing to worry about right now.
 It’s all part of wound healing.